andrewbluepiano/macOS-CatalinaForensicsTool/README.md

 This is not indended to be a standard consumer / production app, as its operation violates many core traits of normal macOS app operation.
 It is not malicious in any way, just not something the average Jill/Joe should be messing around with in general.

-## Big future plan:
+## Forensic Disclaimer:
+Ideally a forensic application would be able to run against an image of a system.
+Unfortunately, that is beyond my scope of immediate knowledge, and storage space, and would take significant time to develop and test.
+<br><br>
+This should be run on a cloned macOS Catalina system only.
+I doubt it would do anything if run on a target of an investigation that would invalidate the evidence gathered, but I can't speak to that, so I don't want anyone to be thinking that.

+## Future Functionality:
-There might be more stuff available in the protected volumes that can be mounted with SIP disabled.
+* There might be more stuff available in the protected volumes that can be mounted with SIP disabled.

-## Future functionality:
 * See Issues